FDLE Home / Criminal Justice Analytics Bureau > Criminal Justice Data Transparency

 CJDT Dashboards

-Note: The CJDT presentations are updated on the 5th and 20th of every month, with all data submissions from the participating agencies among the contributing bodies concluding with transmissions up until the day before at 11:59 pm.
+Note: The data for the CJDT presentations are updated once daily, with all submissions from the participating agencies among the contributing bodies concluding with transmissions up until the day before at 11:59 pm.
 The dataset contains only adult records and includes the records of juveniles treated as adults.

 ***If you need further assistance please contact the FDLE CJDT team***